US President Barack Obama and Sir Ronald in the Oval Office at the White House

 His consultancies include work in public affairs for the Organisation of Eastern Caribbean States (OECS), the Commonwealth Secretariat, the International Foundation for Animal Welfare (IFAW) and UNESCO, as well as private companies where he has negotiated acquisitions and financing and advised on corporate policy and public affairs.

-A former Visiting Fellow at Oxford University, he holds a MA in International relations from the University of Sussex, and he is the author of several publications on small states in the international political economy including “Crumbled Small: The Commonwealth Caribbean in the Global Community” (London, 2005).
-He writes a weekly commentary in leading newspapers throughout the Caribbean and on several Internet News Websites including the BBC.
+A former Visiting Fellow at Oxford University, he holds a MA in International relations from the University of Sussex, and he is the author of several publications on small states in the international political economy including “Crumbled Small: The Commonwealth Caribbean in World Politics" (London, 2005).
+He writes a weekly commentary in leading newspapers throughout the Caribbean and on several Internet News Websites.

-Sanders is frequently interviewed on Caribbean and Commonwealth matters by the BBC (UK), CANA (Caribbean) the Latin American Advisor (USA) and other international media.
+Sanders is frequently interviewed on Caribbean and Commonwealth matters by the BBC (UK), CANA (Caribbean) the Latin American Advisor (USA), Radio stations in Jamaica and elsewhere in the Caribbean, and other international media.
 He has been invited by the Governments of Canada, the United Kingdom and CARICOM to participate in Think-Tanks and Seminars.
 He has been a guest lecturer at the Royal Institute of International Affairs, The Royal College of Defence Studies, Bristol University and London Metropolitan University.